DEFRA/software-development-standards/docs/principles/coding_principles.md

 ### We test our code

-> We are always able to prove that our code works and functions correctly with an automated test suite
+> We are always able to prove that our code works and functions correctly with a set of tests

 - Acts as supporting documentation for the code
 - Increases quality